BrainDriveAI/Document-Chat-Service/docs/plugin-evaluation-integration.md

 ## Troubleshooting

 ### "Test collection not found"
-Ensure `INITIALIZE_EVALUATION=false` and restart backend to initialize test collection.
+Ensure `INITIALIZE_TEST_COLLECTION=true` and restart backend to initialize test collection.

 ### "Evaluation run not found"
 Check `evaluation_run_id` is correct.
 Each run has unique ID from start endpoint.